marcocamma/sparse/README.md

 This format allows to save in a space efficient manner multi-dimensional images with relatively sparse counts (i.e. many pixels are exactly zero)

+disclaimer: no attempt to be _fast_.
+Tried nevertheless to avoid copying.

 Module to convert images to sparse streamable objects Each image must be a >= 1D array
 Each stream is a named tuple with: